-So, we’ll detail **8 tips** to extend battery life of your electric car so you can take into account in your daily life in order to extend the autonomy it allows and also to eliminate electric vehicle range anxiety.
+So, we’ll detail **8 tips** to extend battery life of your electric car so you can take them into account in your daily life in order to extend the autonomy it allows and also to eliminate electric vehicle range anxiety.

 In the same way **an aggressive driving would reduce whatever diesel or gasoline vehicle autonomy**, so would do an electric one, which would reduce it in a high percentage.